Writing

 2. Once the machine is created, double click it in OrbStack to open a Terminal window

-3. Install Coolify using the instructions from their website
+3. Install Coolify using the steps in Install and Setup above

 4. Go to http://coolify.orb.local:8000 in a browser